Q & A

 Kawasaki Disease - How is it treated?

 Children with Kawasaki Disease are treated in hospital by specialist doctors.
-The medication given is intravenous immunoglobulin (IVIG) and aspirin – often also with corticosteroids, is used with the aim of reducing fever and preventing heart damage including coronary artery aneurysms.
+The medication given is intravenous immunoglobulin (IVIG) and aspirin – often also with corticosteroids, with the aim of reducing fever and preventing heart damage including coronary artery aneurysms (serious damage to the heart).
 Sometimes other drugs are used as well, in support of these three main treatment approaches.

 Early treatment is key to reduce the risk of heart damage.
 We work to raise awareness of this so that children can get the early treatment they need.